MiTPenguin/bms-dms/sumstats/BMS/BMS-2/README.txt

-TYK2 DMS and FlowDMS Rescaled Scores
+TYK2 IFNa DMS and Expression DMS Rescaled Scores

-There are two TSV files, one each for DMS and FlowDMS summary statistics which have been re-scaled into 0-1 scores.
+There are two TSV files, one each for the IFNa DMS and the expression DMS summary statistics, which have been re-scaled into 0-1 scores.
 Each row contains summary statistics for a single variant, and can be joined on the first three columns noted below.

-For DMS, we use the normalized summary statistics from run 7, IFN-alpha 100 U/mL minus Untreated.
-For FlowDMS, we use the most recent midpoints computed from run 2.For both datasets, a score of zero corresponds to the average stop, and a score of one corresponds to wild-type.
+For INFa DMS, we use the normalized summary statistics from run 7, IFN-alpha 100 U/mL minus Untreated.
+For Expression DMS, we use the most recent midpoints computed from run 2.
+For both datasets, a score of zero corresponds to the average stop, and a score of one corresponds to wild-type.

 NOTE: these scores are not bounded by 0 and 1, but rather those are the reference points for Stop and Wild-Type, respectively.